rte-france/Grid2Op/docs/quickstart.rst

   `grid2op.main` function to assess how well an agent is performing.
 * 1_Observation_Agents details how to create
   an "expert agent" that will take pre defined actions based on the observation it gets from the environment.
-This Notebook also covers the functioning of the Observation class.
+This Notebook also covers the functioning of the BaseObservation class.
 * 2_Action_GridManipulation demonstrates
   how to use the BaseAction class and how to manipulate the powergrid.
 * 3_TrainingAnAgent shows how to get started with